The trade war is legitimate Show more Show less

 President Trump claims that the trade war is a legitimate response to years of unfair Chinese economic practices.
 If one country doesn't play by the rules, then the rules shouldn't protect them.

-There are several possible objections to the claim that unfair competition legitimises retaliation.
-One objection is to dispute the premise that China's economic practices are sufficiently unfair as to warrant retaliation.
-For example, China has taken steps to reduce intellectual property thefts, as with the 2014 hacks cited in the main argument.
+China's economic practices are not sufficiently unfair to warrant retaliation.
+China has taken steps to reduce intellectual property thefts, as with the 2014 hacks cited in the main argument.
 More broadly, the mere fact that China employs economic strategies that are beneficial to itself does not imply that those practices are unfair.
-A second objection is to dispute the premise that the trade war was the right form of retaliation.
-There may have been alternative avenues for the US to pursue, such as arbitration by international bodies like the World Trade Organisation.
-A third objection is to claim that US self-interest is not the only relevant interest at play.
-If the trade war causes harm to other economies beyond China's (an argument discussed elsewhere in this issue), some might think that renders the action illegitimate.
+Also, the trade war was not the right form of retaliation.
+The bilateral approach of the trade war is inappropriate.
+There were alternative avenues for the U.S. to pursue, such as arbitration by international bodies like the World Trade Organization.
+Finally, the United States' self-interest is not the only relevant interest at play.
+The trade war causes harm to other economies beyond China's (an argument discussed elsewhere in this issue).
+The trade war resulting in harm to other countries renders it illegitimate.

-1. China engages in unfair economic practices 2.
-If China engages in unfair economic practices, then retaliation via a trade war is legitimate
+[P1] China engages in unfair economic practices.
+[P2] Therefore, retaliation via a trade war is legitimate.

 Rejecting the premises

-Rejecting : China's practices may not generally cross the threshold of 'unfairness'.
-Rejecting : even if China engages in unfair practices, there are other considerations that render the trade war illegitimate.
+[Rejecting P1] China's practices do not generally cross the threshold of 'unfairness'.
+[Rejecting P2] Even if China engages in unfair practices, unilateral action renders the trade war illegitimate.